MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 Using Power Automate, you can generate actions in external systems when your Data Activator triggers activate.
 This can be useful for:

-1. Sending notifications using systems other than Teams and Email
+* Sending notifications using systems other than Teams and Email.
-2. Creating action items in ticketing systems
+* Creating action items in ticketing systems.
-3. Calling line-of-business apps
+* Calling line-of-business apps.

 To trigger Power Automate flows from your triggers, you first create a *custom action*.
 Then, you call your custom action from your triggers.

-## Create a Custom Action
+## Create a custom action

 A custom action is a reusable action template that you can use in multiple triggers, in multiple Reflex items.
 Creating a custom action requires familiarity with Power Automate.
 However, once you have created a custom action, other Data Activator users can use the action in any trigger, without requiring any knowledge of Power Automate.